Cuban nationality law: History

 Cuba's quest for independence began with the ideals in other Spanish American colonies in the 1810s.
 Initially, because of the dependence of the island upon Spain, loyalty to the colonial regime slowed the development of the independence movement.
-Dissidents and exiles throughout the Caribbean, Gulf of Mexico, and the Atlantic developed connections and solidarity to plan and launch three wars end Spanish rule.
+Dissidents and exiles throughout the Caribbean, Gulf of Mexico, and the Atlantic developed connections and solidarity to plan and launch three wars to end Spanish rule.
 Spanning thirty years, the Ten Years' War (1868-1878), the Little War (1879-1880) and the Cuban War of Independence (1895-1898) resulted in severing ties with Spain.
 During this period, though not independent, Cuba drafted the Constitutions of Guáimaro (1869), Baraguá (1878), Jimaguayú (1895), and La Yaya (1897).
 These constitutions defined Cubans as anyone, regardless of where they were born, who was directly serving Cuba in the insurgency.
 Each of them, as did subsequent Cuban constitutions until 1992, interchangeably used the terms citizenship and nationality.
 In 1886, slavery was abolished under the freedmen regulation, but newly freed slaves were required to work for rations and clothing.

 The Spanish crown implemented the Civil Code of 1888 and by royal decree extended the code to its colonies.
 It became effective in Cuba in 1889.
 The code combined elements of Roman law with patriarchal Catholic ideas on social order, as had France's Napoleonic Code.
 Under the code, women had no autonomy and could not administer either their own children or property.
 Article 22, of the 1888 Civil Code provided that a wife must have the same nationality as her husband.
 It allowed that if the marriage terminated a wife could repatriate by returning to Cuba and establishing residence, registering her choice to reestablish Cuban nationality with the Civil Registrar, and renouncing her foreign citizenship.
 A foreign wife who had derived citizenship from her Cuban husband could relinquish her nationality if the marriage was terminated by repatriating to her former nationality or acquiring a new nationality.
 Married women were unable to relinquish their nationality while married.
 In the last year of the War of Independence, 1898, the United States intervened against Spain, and in the ensuing Spanish–American War, forced Spain to cede its territories of Cuba, Guam, The Philippines, and Puerto Rico to the United States.